serenity0102/ec2_vertical_scaling_framework/README.md

 ## Clean up

-If you want to delete all stacks created by this CDK app, you can delete the stack `Ec2VerticalScalingFrameworkStack` in CloudFormation or run the command below in your Cloud9 project path:
+If you want to delete all stacks created by this CDK app, you can delete the stack `Ec2VerticalScalingFrameworkStack` in CloudFormation or run the command below:
 ```
 cdk destroy Ec2VerticalScalingFrameworkStack
 ```